archaicvirus/Pic-2-Tic/README.md

 - Independently resize each image using the anchor on the bottom right of each image window (Does not effect output scale)
 - Drag and reposition each image window by dragging the top 'bar'
 - Change the palette by selecting a preset from the dropdown or manually set any color using the color pickers to the left
-- Paste a hex string ("palette key") into the text box below the preset-dropdown and press ENTER to update the palette
+- Paste a hex string ("palette key") into the text box below the preset-dropdown and press ENTER to update the palette (for importing custom palettes)
+- Palette key is a 96-character string where each 6 digits (0-F) represent a palette color (6x16 colors = 96 characters)
+- Invalid palette strings are ignored, keeping the current palette.
+- Output image is updated with new palette when any palette color changes
+- When output image is re-colored, ORIGINAL image is used for closest color to new palette
-- 'Processing...' overlay covers the screen during processing to prevent excessive calculations
+- 'Processing...' overlay covers the screen during processing to prevent excessive calculations (mainly when drag-selecting colors within the color-picker widgets)

 ## Copy Sprite Data
 - Splits the image into 8x8 sprites and copies to your clipboard, in TIC-80 sprite format